Links I Like

 Illustration Copyright Jen Callison

-Some of my critique partners’ websites/blogs:
+Some of my current and former critique partners’ websites/blogs:

 Ana Siqueira – a multilingual picture book writer posts interviews and tips on teaching Spanish through books like her own Spanish Easy Reader, El Pato Quire Uvas.
+She now has several picture books published and in the works, too.

 Kaitlyn Sanchez – an informative math-focused website that includes original writing samples, reviews, author interviews, and a Spring writing contest.